 Here is a bit of real life for you: I was planning to create a beautiful free printable weekly/daily calendar with room for you to brain dump to save your sanity … BUT since I am in the middle of packing up our rental, working on our fixer-upper, AND I still haven’t transferred all of my files (the ones I would need for designing/creating) from my old laptop to my new one I am not able to create any or give them away right now.

 If you want an affordable printed planner option, grab the Homemaker’s Friend Daily Planner.
 It is includes shopping lists, yearly/monthly calendars, task lists, project lists, etc. and it is worth it.

-I did create a very frugal & big printable pack that includes several planning pages along with journal pages, Bible study pages, and more.
+I do have a very frugal & big printable pack available that includes several planning pages along with journal pages, Bible study pages, and more.
 Check it out HERE.